We are open - safety is our top priority!

 How Much Will My Extraction Cost?

 Many of our patients ask us, “What will a tooth extraction cost?”
 The cost of the procedure will vary, but there are many options available for you to pay for your surgery.
-We offer discount plans and payment plans.
+We offer discount plans and payment options.
 Our office also accepts many different kinds of dental insurance.

 What Can I Expect To Happen During My Extraction?